-Indexing of students involves the recording of their personal data into the database and ensuring that the students’ qualification for admission into the programme is based on the approved entry requirements.
+Indexing of students involves the profiling of Nursing or Midwifery students personal data into the Council’s database and ensuring that the students’ qualification for admission into the programme is based on the approved entry requirements.

-Presently Nursing and Midwifery Council of Nigeria has nineteen (15) approved basic and post basic programmes in eigthy six (86) Nursing Schools, seventy eight (78) Midwifery Schools, forty-four (44) other Post-Basic Nursing Schools and twenty (20) Universities in the Federation.
+Presently the Nursing and Midwifery Council of Nigeria has nineteen (19) approved basic and post basic programmes in all accredited Nursing and Midwifery training Institutions in Nigeria.

 These programmes are: